 Every business may have obligations and liabilities, and a written contract can make it much simpler to prevent legal issues.
 While verbal contracts can sometimes hold up in court, they are typically much more complicated to prove.
 A judge may not likely be persuaded if there is not documentation defining the deliverables.

 Another reason why having a contract is beneficial is that the process for handling potential disputes can be outlined before any problems may arise.
+Consider investing in a contract management solution for easy management of contract.
 Documentation is usually needed in all areas, including for lease agreements, real estate contracts, uniform contracts, and much more.

-Businesses that offer professional services should utilize a contract to have customers sign, as it can likely be a legal cost saver in the future.
+Businesses that offer professional services should utilize a an esign signature solution to have customers sign, as it can likely be a legal cost saver in the future.
 Legal services that are hourly are alternate options for cost-effective legal aid.

 Verify the fine print to avoid licensing or tax fines